Andermit81/CS2450---G2-Project/SRS.md

  Availability – The system shall maintain an uptime of at least 99.9%, ensuring users have consistent access to their tasks and data with minimal downtime.

+### 4. Additional Features

+Added a Sorting feature that allows users to sort their task list by priority, title, or due date.